amperser/scipy_proceedings/papers/mikejordan_pacersuchow/proselint_2016.rst

 In the following sections, we describe Proselint's approach and its greatest points of departure from previous attempts to lint prose.
 As part of this analysis, we curated a list of known tools for automated language checking.
 The dataset contains the name of each tool, a link to its website, and data about its basic features, including languages and licenses (`link <https://github.com/amperser/proselint/blob/master/research/comparison/tools.csv>`_).
 The tools are varied in their approaches and coverage, but typically focus on grammar versus usage and style; are unsystematic in choosing sources of advice; or have been abandoned.
 In general, we regard the tools as being imprecise, incomplete, and inaccessible:

 *Imprecise*.
 Even the best software-based tools for editing are riddled with false positives.
-Of the tools we evaluated on an earlier version of the corpus, Microsoft Word had the best false-discovery rate of 2 false positives to 1 true positive.
-This compares to Proselint, which had a false-discovery rate of 1 false positive to 10 true positives.
+We evaluated many of the tools in our dataset on an earlier version of the corpus.
+Proselint's false discovery rate of 1 false positive to 10 true positives was 20× better than the next best tool, Microsoft Word, which had a false-discovery rate of 2 false positives to 1 true positive.

 *Incomplete*.
 All software-based tools for editing are incomplete; not one frees our collective knowledge about best practices in writing from its bindings.
 Completion is likely an unattainable goal, which inspires Proselint's open-source, community-participation model.